rook/rook/Documentation/cockroachdb-cluster-crd.md

 # CockroachDB Cluster CRD

-CockroachDB database clusters can be created and configuring using the `clusters.cockroachdb.rook.io` custom resource definition (CRD).
+CockroachDB database clusters can be created and configured using the `clusters.cockroachdb.rook.io` custom resource definition (CRD).
 Please refer to the the [user guide walk-through](cockroachdb.md) for complete instructions.
 This page will explain all the available configuration options on the CockroachDB CRD.